easydatawarehousing/ferro/content/70_faq.md

 in the appropriate folders.
 The AJAX calls that your browser makes just read static json files.

-__Navigating the Ruby Object Model__
+__Navigating the Master Object Model__
-There are two ways to navigate around the ROM: upward and downward.
+There are two ways to navigate around the MOM: upward and downward.
-Every object in the ROM knows its parent.
+Every object in the MOM knows its parent.
 If an event is received by an object like a button, the parent of that object usually can handle the event.
 Searching upward further than one parent quickly becomes difficult to follow.
 So you can always search downward starting from the top.
-Every object in the ROM can access the root object.
+Every object in the MOM can access the root object.
-From the root you can access all ROM objects.
+From the root you can access all MOM objects.
 There is a shortcut to find an object starting from the nearest element in the hierarchy that is a component.
 All semantical elements (like header and section) are components.
 All objects that are children